 What is our role?

-How Pupil Voice members are chosen
+Choosing Pupil Voice members

 Following the British value of democracy, instead of the teachers choosing the members of Pupil Voice, there is an election.
 We set up the hall as a polling station where there is a ballot box and a slip.
 On this, you write the name of the person you want to represent you.
 Two people (a boy and a girl) are selected by children in their class.